 2. How long can you give a child antihistamines?

 Antihistamines are usually not meant for long-term use in children.
 Consult a doctor if your kid’s symptoms persist beyond a few days (5).

 3. Is it better to take antihistamines at night or in the morning?

 Over-the-counter (OTC) antihistamines, particularly those of the first generation, cause drowsiness.
 Hence it is advisable to give the dose in the evening (6).

 4. Do antihistamines stop itchy skin?

 Antihistamines for kids may be prescribed for health conditions such as allergies, colds, skin rashes, etc. These antihistamines are available OTC.
 Antihistamines only help relieve the symptoms but do not treat the condition.
-However, it is better to consult a doctor before using any of these medicines for your child; especially if they have persistent allergy symptoms, gastrointestinal ulcers, or acid reflux, you should visit a pediatrician.
+However, it is better to consult a doctor before using any of these medicines for your child; especially if they have persistent allergy symptoms, wheezing, gastrointestinal ulcers, or acid reflux, you should visit a pediatrician.
 Long-term use of antihistamines is not recommended for children.

 - Over-the-counter antihistamines can be given to children above two years

 - Apart from allergies and pruritis, these medicines are also prescribed for hay fever, colds, insect stings, and bites.

 - While administering the drug, ensure you read the labels carefully, do not overdose and follow the correct prescription timings.